relatio-nlp/relatio/README.md

 with a special thanks for support of [ETH Scientific IT Services](https://sis.id.ethz.ch/).

 If you are interested in contributing to the project please read the [Development Guide](./doc/Development.md).

+## Disclaimer

+Remember that this is a research tool :)